 Food and drink

-A café sits above the platform with a restaurant even higher up (170m).
+A café sits above that viewing platform with a restaurant even higher up (170m).
 Both venues revolve, taking around 24 minutes to do a full turn: just about long enough for a cappuccino with a view.

 The entire façade moves, which means your field of vision always remains clear because the window turns with you.
 The décor has a simple retro look and feel.